emaduneme/bible-match/README.md

 ---

-**Made with ❤️ to help people engage with Scripture in a fun, interactive way!**
+**Made to help people engage with Scripture in a fun, interactive way!**